NFL DFS picks, 'Thursday Night Football' lineup advice for Broncos vs. Raiders on FanDuel, DraftKings

 The Week 10 NFL schedule kicks with the Denver Broncos vs. the Las Vegas Raiders in an AFC West showdown on 'Thursday Night Football.'
 The games starts at 8:15 p.m.
 ET, and daily Fantasy football players will have to be creative when looking for production since this game only has an over/under of 42.5, the fourth lowest of the week.
 Denver has an elite defense, while Las Vegas has struggled offensively, so can you trust Las Vegas players like Geno Smith, Brock Bowers or Ashton Jeanty as NFL DFS picks?

-On the Denver side, Bo Nix, Courtland Sutton and JK Dobbins will all be popular for NFL DFS lineups, but who has the most value, and which NFL DFS sleepers can give your lineup an edge?
+On the Denver side, Bo Nix, Courtland Sutton and JK Dobbins will all be popular for NFL DFS lineups.
+Meanwhile, with Vegas just trading away Jakobi Meyers, could rookies Jack Bech or Dont'e Thornton emerge as daily Fantasy sleepers?
 Before locking in any NFL DFS picks on sites like DraftKings and FanDuel, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, good for $100 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.